 Butternut Squash Baby Led Weaning (BLW) 101This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Butternut squash baby led weaning is a great first food to provide for your baby!
 In this post, I outline what baby led weaning (BLW) is, and how to prepare, and serve butternut squash to your baby to encourage self feeding!